marionsmits/marionsmits.github.io/projects.md

 <br><b>The Covid-19 pandemic</b>
 <br><i>Role:</i> chair (EORTC), project lead (ESNR)
 <br>Within the EORTC Imaging Group we evaluated the impact of the Covid-19 pandemic on imaging in oncological trials which resulted in fast track [publication in the European Journal of Nuclear and Molecular Medicine](https://link.springer.com/article/10.1007/s00259-020-04910-y).
 <br>Within the ESNR Diagnostic Committee we conducted a survey to understand the impact the pandemic has or has had on the work, training, and wellbeing of professionals in the field of diagnostic Neuroradiology.
-These insights may be used to prepare or improve strategies for similar situations and address potential needs and worries that arose from the crisis and will be presented at the upcoming [European Congress of Radiology](https://www.myesr.org/congress/congress).
+These insights may be used to prepare or improve strategies for similar situations and address potential needs and worries that arose from the crisis and were published in [Neuroradiology](https://link.springer.com/article/10.1007%2Fs00234-021-02722-x).
 Further surveys are planned to continue monitoring the prolonged situation and long-term effects on the Neuroradiological community.
 <br><i>Core researchers involved:</i> Prof. Meike Vernooij, Prof. Tarek Yousry, Prof. Ana Ramos, Dr. Nuria Bargallo